-Senior Leaders Take to the Skies: Familiarization Flight with Col. Diers & Col. Gatto
+Senior leaders take to the skies: familiarization flight with Col. Diers & Col. Gatto

-U.S. Air Force Col. Beau Diers, 31st Fighter Wing commander, flew in a familiarization flight with Italian air force Col. Giuseppe Gatto, ITAF commander at Aviano Air Base, Italy, Dec.
+U.S. Air Force Col. Beau Diers, 31st Fighter Wing commander, and Col. Giuseppe Gatto, Italian air base commander, pose for a photo after a F-16 familiarization flight at Aviano AB, Italy, Dec.
 2, 2025.
-Familiarization flights are traditionally authorized to help personnel become more familiar with specific aircraft and can strengthen NATO partnerships through shared experience.
-(U.S. Air Force video by Airman 1st Class Antone Williams)
+Familiarization flights demonstrate core procedures like pre-flight checks, basic aircraft controls, and radio communications, allowing participants to experience the cockpit environment.
+(U.S. Air Force photo by SSgt.
+Brooke Rogers)

 |Date Taken: